rivaldofez/Wawai/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To copy this project, you must have XCode or Swift Playground to open and build copy of the project cloned via github
+To copy this project, you must have XCode to open and build copy of the project cloned via github

 ### Prerequisites